corando98/Project1/README.txt

      ./shell
      /bin/kill -s KILL NNN      (Where NNN is the the parent's PID.)

+     Answer: Yes, a the parent shell can execute a exit command on a PID, including a parent process.

   10. What happens to background processes when you exit from the shell?
       Do they continue to run?
 Can you see them with the 'ps' command?